-Founded in 2016 and based in Melbourne, Judo Bank is one of Australia’s newest banking players with a real focus on SME lending and deposit products, including business loans, lines of credit and even home loans.
+Founded in 2016 and based in Melbourne, Judo Bank is one of Australia’s newest banking players with a real focus on SME lending and deposit products, including business loans, lines of credit and term deposits.

 What about the name Judo though?
 Well according to Judo themselves, they’re all about being ‘fast and nimble’ in order to provide better opportunities for their customers while also competing with much larger, established banks.

-The strategy appears to be working wonders too, as the challenger bank has reached milestone after milestone during its short life, including raising hundreds of millions of dollars in capital since its conception.
+The strategy appears to be working wonders too, as the challenger bank has reached milestone after milestone during its short life, including raising hundreds of millions of dollars in capital since its conception and obtaining unicorn status in 2020.

-And as of April 2019, Judo also officially became a bank after securing an ADI (Authorised Deposit-taking Institution) licence from the regulator APRA.
+Judo officially became a bank in April 2019 after securing an ADI (Authorised Deposit-taking Institution) licence from the regulator APRA.
 Since then, Judo has moved into retail deposits with the release of term deposits for everyday Australians.
 But more about those below.

 For a new bank Judo certainly haven’t just been content with blending in with the pack as some of their interest rates, especially their competitive term deposit offers, have made a real statement.
 Watch this space too, because Judo may well launch more banking products for everyday Australians in the not-too-distant future.
 Until then, here’s a quick look at some of the products they’re offering now: